bas-amop/PolarRoute-server/docs/development.md

 For development, also install and use the development tools with `pre-commit install`

+**Note:** The pre-commit hooks include automatic API schema generation.
+When you commit changes to `polarrouteserver/route_api/views.py`, the API schema (`docs/apischema.yml`) will be automatically updated and included in your commit.

 A number of helpful development tools are made available through the `Makefile`, to see a description of each of these commands, run `make` (with no arguments) from the top-level of this directory.

 ## Release/Versioning